Explore health content from A to Z.

 Fasten your seatbelt above or below your stoma to avoid rubbing.

 In other countries, watch what you eat and drink.
 Avoid ice, tap water, and unpeeled fruits and vegetables.
 Drink only bottled water.
 Or, boil tap water and let it cool.
+These dietary changes may affect how your bowel functions.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |